tomarrell/lbadd/doc/internal/consensus/Consensus-Protocol.md

 ## Appendix

-* The difference between _commit_, _replicate_ and _apply_ with respect raft: What I have understood till now is, applying means letting the log run through the node's state machine.
+* The difference between _commit_, _replicate_ and _apply_ with respect to raft: Applying implies letting the log run through the node's state machine.
 This is the end process, happens after a commit.
 A commit is once replication happens on a majority of the nodes.
 While replication is simply appending of a log on _one_ node.
-* Some gotchas I thought about:
+* Some gotchas:
   * Client connects to the leader and leader crashes -> reject the connection.
 Let the client connect when the new leader is established.
   * Some sort of idempotency must be maintained w.r.t. the client-cluster communication.
 Multiple requests submitted by the client should not cause problems due to network errors.